Installing the apps#

 The apps can also be installed from the command line.
 If you have issues with the first installation method (e.g. your computer’s security settings are preventing the installer from running), you can use this method as a backup.

 Launch the ECODATA-Prepare apps using the command below.
 For Mac/Linux, you will run the command below from the built-in Mac “Terminal” application, or any other terminal app.
-For Windows, you will run the command using the Miniforge Prompt.
-If this is not already open, find it by searching for “Miniforge Prompt” in the start menu.
+For Windows, you will run the command using the Anaconda Powershell Prompt.
+If this is not already open, find it by searching for “Anaconda Powershell” in the start menu.

 python -m ecodata.app

-You may receive a message “Do you want the application “python3.9” to accept incoming network connections?”
+You may receive a message “Do you want the application “python3.11” to accept incoming network connections?”
 You can click Allow.

 Keep the terminal application you used to launch the program open while running the app.
 To shut down the apps, close the terminal that you used for launching.